Prajwal-Mahajan/Student-Management-System/README.md

-# Student-Management-System
-This is a simple web-based application written in Java using Servlet and JSP.

-## Features of Student Management System
+Student Management System

-- Insert Basic details of a Student(Student ID, Name, Gender and CGPA)
-- Update any of the details of a Student
-- Delete a Student Record
+A simple web-based application built using Java, Servlets, and JSP to perform basic CRUD operations (Create, Read, Update, Delete) on student records.
+The application provides a user-friendly interface for managing student data and interacts with a backend database to store and retrieve student information.

+1. Features

+🔹 Add Student – Insert a new student with basic details like:

+Student ID

+Name

+Gender

+CGPA

+🔹 Update Student – Edit and update existing student records

+🔹 Delete Student – Remove a student from the database

-- Display the list of Students in the Database
+🔹 View Students – Display a list of all students stored in the database

-## Languages
+2. Tech Stack

+Backend:

-- Java
+Java

-- Servlet
+Servlet

-- JSP
+JSP (JavaServer Pages)

-- Bootstrap
+Frontend:

-- HTML5
+HTML5

-- CSS
+CSS3

+Bootstrap

+Database:

+MySQL